StefanHamminga/node-middleware-resolver/README.md

 Dependency (and semi-event) based middleware running.

 ## Task format
-A tasks/jobs list is an object with keys corresponding to the task names.
+A tasks/jobs list is an array containing task descriptors:
-The value for each key is a task requirements specification:

 property | description
 ---|---